 Hands up disabled travellers – who's missing accessible holidays?
 I know I am.
 So, I created my ultimate wheelchair accessible lockdown holiday at home.

-AD – this post contains sponsored links to Cibes Lift UK and My Mobility Guide
+AD – this post contains sponsored links to Cibes Lift UK, My Mobility Guide and The Hammock

 If there’s one thing I’ve learned about travel as a disabled person, it’s how to be creative.
 Whether that’s scouring the internet to find the best wheelchair accessible places to visit in Rome, hunting down products to help with accessible travel, or finding dog friendly wheelchair accessible places to stay in the UK, I’ve become an excellent problem solver.
 Lockdown means that wheelchair accessible travel in the UK and overseas is off the agenda at the moment, and I do so miss that holiday feeling; cocktails by the pool, exotic food, relaxing in the sun.

 I’m incredibly fortunate to have a wheelchair accessible home, something that I’ve been even more grateful for during the Coronavirus crisis.
 The house does have stairs, I’m aware that there will come a time when I can’t manage to climb them, so I regularly research domestic stair lifts in the home, safe in the knowledge that I can plan to future-proof my house when the time comes.

 To ease my longing for travel, I decided to combine my love for accessible holidays with my love for where I live and create my wheelchair accessible lockdown holiday at home.

 If you’re a disabled traveller who’s longing for that holiday atmosphere, read on to find out how I used outside space, food, drinks, and a little creativity to carve out my own little haven, whilst still staying safe in isolation.